 A data warehouse (DW) is a relational database that is designed for analytical rather than transactional work.
-It collects and aggregates data from one or many sources so it can be analyzed to produce business insights.
+It collects and aggregates data from one or many sources.
 It serves as a federated repository for all or certain data sets collected by a business’s operational systems.

 Data Warehouse vs. Database

 A data warehouse focuses on collecting data from multiple sources to facilitate broad access and analysis.
 They specialize in data aggregation and providing a longer view of an organization’s data over time.
 A data warehouse is optimized to store large volumes of historical data and enables fast and complex querying of that data.
 Standard operational databases focus on transactional functions such as real-time data updates for ongoing business processes.

 What is Data Warehousing used for?

 Data warehousing has two key functions.
 First, it serves as a historical repository for integrating the information and data that is needed by the business, which may come from a variety of different sources.
 Second, it serves as a query execution and processing engine for that data, enabling end users to interact with the data that is stored in the database.

 Complex queries are very difficult to run without a temporary pause of database update operations.
 A frequently paused transactional database will inevitably lead to data errors and gaps.
 Therefore a data warehouse serves as a separate platform for aggregation across multiple sources and then for analytics tasks across those diverse sources.
 This separation of roles allows databases to remain focused on purely transactional jobs without interruption.